SIELOnline/libAcumulus/readme.md

 ------------
 This Acumulus web service API library was written to simplify development of client side code that communicates with the Acumulus web service.
-It therefore specifically aims at a Dutch based public.
+It therefore specifically aims at a Dutch-based public.

 It is currently used by the extensions for the web shop software of HikaShop, Magento, PrestaShop, OpenCart, VirtueMart and WooCommerce, but was built to be